-Our puppy socialising volunteers will also practise walking a puppy off lead in this stage – ensuring the puppy learns to walk by their side in what we call heelwork.
-We usually practise this somewhere a bit quieter – like the pup’s favourite park – to make sure they stay safe and feel relaxed.
+Our Volunteer Puppy Trainers will also practise walking a puppy off lead in this stage, ensuring the puppy learns to walk by their side in what we call heelwork.
+We usually practise this somewhere a bit quieter, such as the pup’s favourite park, to make sure they stay safe and feel relaxed.

-The puppy socialisers also make sure our puppies are improving their recall – using a mix of their voice, a whistle and a hand clap – which they will be tested on during their Puppy Two Star assessment.
+The volunteers also make sure our puppies are improving their recall by using a mix of their voice, a whistle and a hand clap, which they will be tested on during their Puppy Two Star assessment.

 3. Leave it

-It is very important for any dog to learn they cannot just do as they please – as tempting as it may be.
-We help the puppy make the right choices through our ‘leave it’ command.
+It is very important for any dog to learn they cannot just do as they please – as tempting as it may be!
+We help the puppy make the right choices through our ‘leave it’ cue.
 It’s an important aspect of impulse control as it prepares the pups for the everyday distractions of assistance dog life.

-There are two ways we help to teach the leave it command:
+There are two ways we help to teach the 'leave it' cue:

 - Walking past food or their favourite toy